AN EXTRAORDINARY LIFE CHANGING

 YOUNG, DIVERSE AND AUTISTIC WOMEN*

-The autistic author (self diagnosed after her child's autism diagnosis) created, developed and delivered, ROARHEART™, a highly successful and liberating program (a project they had been developing and designed for 17 years, since 1998, delivered between 2010 - 2015) with astounding outcomes for young, diverse and autistic women aged 12 - 25 years.
+The autistic author (self-diagnosed after her child's autism diagnosis) created, developed and delivered, ROARHEART™, a highly successful and liberating program (a project that began in 1998, delivered between 2010 - 2015) with astounding outcomes for young, diverse and autistic women aged 12 - 25 years.

 Who bravely and courageously made the decision to entirely devote their life, putting their career, business or launching the program nationally on hold, to be their autistic, neurodivergent child's 24/7 Carer.
 First assisting their and their child's recovery due to the trauma from the education system to discover a ROARHEART™ approach to their young child's autistic/neurodivergent learning and living which made sense as the approach, without question, demonstrated it's extraordinary success with supporting and reconnecting traumatised, disengaged and struggling diverse young women.